 I figured his students were probably born in the early to mid 90s.
 Those students, whose generation overlaps with mine by just a few years, likely grew up in completely different circumstances than I did.
 Those few years make a lot of difference.

 In many aspects, I grew up in unusual circumstances, and my dad’s students grew up in pretty usual ones.
 I’m probably a more striking story than they are when you think about it!
-How many other kids do you know who grew up with 1) a parent present in the house at all times, 2) no cable television until 2008, 3) no video games ever, 4) a family with exceptional tastes in music, 5) lots and lots of CDs and a CD player, and 6) no internet.
+How many other kids do you know who grew up with 1) a parent present in the house at all times, 2) no cable television until 2008, 3) no video games ever, 4) a family with exceptional appreciation for music, 5) lots and lots of non-pop CDs and a CD player, and 6) no internet.
 That’s just how it was for me.

 I’m also inclined to think that most kids, when they do search for music independently, don’t stumble upon Gershwin, and if they do, they don’t automatically take a liking to his music because, to them, it’s “old” or “boring.”

-So unless these students grew up with Gershwin, it’s unlikely that they’ll just find it.
+So unless these students grew up with Gershwin, I think it’s unlikely that they’ll just find it.
 This is due to the accessibility of new, free music today, but also due to stigmatization of “old” music (which, depending on who you talk to, is music as few as ten years old).

 But beyond that, here’s something else I thought about my dad’s story, something I didn’t think of until after we hung up.